EliteFarmers/Bot/COMMANDS.md

 ---
 ### /garden
-Proudly display how maxed your garden is!
+Proudly display how maxed your garden is.

 **Usage:** `/garden` `(player): <ign>` `(profile): <name>`